linkfluence/radarly-py/docs/officialdoc/architecture/publication.rst

 Get Raw Content
 ^^^^^^^^^^^^^^^

 This method allows users to get document’s raw content.
 It sends back the zen content of the publication.
-If Fctx is used, content will be highlight using html tags in both title and text results : ```<hl class=\"focus-6\">...</hl>```
+If Fctx is used, content will be highlight using html tags in both title and text results : ``<hl class="focus-6">...</hl>``

 **Request**